 Just a 'by-product'?

 It's a common misconception that leather is simply a 'by-product' of meat production.
-Whilst true that usually an animals' meat is also sold (such as in the case of cattle and sheep), their skin can still represent a significant portion of the income made on the sale of their body parts, contributing to the overall commercial viability of the enterprise.
-So sadly, leather is a 'co-product' of the meat industry, and may help drive demand for more animals to be raised and killed.
+Whilst it's true that usually an animals' meat can also sold (such as in the case of cattle and sheep), their skin can still represent a significant portion of the income made on the sale of their body parts, contributing to the overall commercial viability of the enterprise.
+So, sadly, leather is rather a 'co-product' of the meat industry, and may contribute to driving demand for more animals to be raised and killed.

 Animals raised and killed in Australia

 For animals like cattle and sheep who are killed for their meat and leather in Australia, life isn't easy.
 Caught up in profit-driven industries, they have been denied the same legal protection given to most other animals.
-As a result, these sensitive animals are routinely subjected to painful procedures like castration, de-horning, branding and mulesing — without any pain relief.
-Often, these animals are raised on such large and remote stations that monitoring and care for them is infrequent — and injured and sick animals may go long periods untreated and unnoticed.
+As a result, these sensitive animals are routinely subjected to painful procedures like castration, de-horning, branding and mulesing — often without any pain relief.
+These animals are also raised on such large and remote stations that monitoring and care for them is infrequent — and injured and sick animals may be forced to suffer for long periods in pain, untreated and unnoticed.

 Imported leather — a grim fate for animals